Decline in mental processes is a complication of advanced HIV infection.

 - Common symptoms include decline in thinking, or "cognitive," functions such as memory, reasoning, judgment, concentration, and problem solving.

 - Other common symptoms are changes in personality and behavior, speech problems, and motor (movement) problems such as clumsiness and poor balance.

 - When these symptoms are severe enough to interfere with everyday activities, a diagnosis of dementia may be warranted.

-AIDS dementia complex typically occurs as CD4+ count falls to less than 200 cells/microliter.
+AIDS dementia complex typically occurs as the CD4+ count falls to less than 200 cells/microliter.
 It may be the first sign of AIDS.
-With the advent of highly active antiretroviral therapy (HAART), the frequency of ADC has declined from 30%-60% of people infected with HIV to less than 20%.
-HAART may not only prevent or delay the onset of AIDS dementia complex in people with HIV infection, it can also improve mental function in people who already have ADC.
+With the advent of antiretroviral therapy (ART), the frequency of ADC has declined.
+ART may not only prevent or delay the onset of AIDS dementia complex in people with HIV infection, it can also improve mental function in people who already have ADC.

 Causes of AIDS Dementia

 HIV may affect the brain through several mechanisms.
 Viral proteins may damage nerve cells directly or by infecting inflammatory cells in the brain and spinal cord.
 HIV may then induce these cells to damage and disable nerve cells.
-HIV appears to cause generalized inflammation, which causes chronic disease, memory issues, accelerated aging processes, heart disease, and other diseases.
+HIV causes generalized inflammation, which can cause memory issues, as well as other aging processes, including heart disease.

 Symptoms of AIDS Dementia

-AIDS dementia complex affects behavior, memory, thinking, and movement.
+AIDS dementia complex can affect behavior, memory, thinking, and movement.
 At first, symptoms are subtle and may be overlooked, but they gradually become troublesome.
 The symptoms vary widely from person to person.